dcdpr/did-btcr2/mdbook/src/terminology.md

 ## Aggregate Beacon { #aggregate-beacon }

-A collection of [BTCR2 Updates][BTCR2 Update] can optionally be aggregated into a single [Beacon Signal] by a [Beacon Aggregate Service] for multiple entities (possibly controlling multiple DIDs and possibly posting multiple updates).
+A collection of [BTCR2 Updates][BTCR2 Update] can optionally be aggregated into a single [Beacon Signal] by a [Beacon Aggregator Service] for multiple entities (possibly controlling multiple DIDs and possibly posting multiple updates).

 There can only ever be one [BTCR2 Update] per **did:btcr2** DID in a [Beacon Signal] from an